-These are the two main types of measurements we make in particle physics to investigate the properties of the fermions and the interactions.
+These are the two main processes we can measure in particle physics to investigate the properties of the fermions and the interactions.
 You should revise:

-- Elastic collision and inelastic collisions. - Rough lifetimes for decays due to the different forces. - Which particles don't decay, and why.

-- The definition of total width for a particle (equation (5)).
+- Elastic collision and inelastic collisions. - Rough lifetimes for decays due to the different forces. - Which particles don't decay, and why. - The definition of total width for a particle (equation (5)).
 The definition of partial width and branching ratio for a decay (equations (7) and (6)). - What conditions must be satisfied for decays to occur.